Vyral/jason-daniels-recruiting/_posts/2019-11-04-how-to-convert-internet-leads.md

 youtube_code: UdH6giUvF3w
 ---

-{% include youtube.html %}<center>Having a follow-up strategy in place is key to converting internet leads. </center>
+{% include youtube.html %}

+<center>Having a follow-up strategy in place is key to converting internet leads.</center>

+&nbsp;

 *What is your plan for converting internet leads?
 The answer boils down to three factors: **your immediate, mid-term, and long-term follow up.&nbsp;***